G00DCode/neheh_blog/README.md

-# Essays by Priyam — your personal publishing platform
+# Essays by Smita — your personal publishing platform

 A fast, SEO-friendly static website for essays, with a digital garden, journal, book notes, case studies, quotes, portfolio, and newsletter.
 Built with plain HTML, CSS, and JavaScript —